Tower of Evil: Plot

 Rose hears someone weeping, investigates and eventually sees Saul rocking the corpse of his dead wife.
 He hears Rose and, while stalking her, finds Nora, who runs to the top of the lighthouse.
 There Saul throws her off onto rocks.
 Seeing that Nora is dead, Rose and the two other men go into a cave together.
 Meanwhile, the Doctor, who is near a coffin, finds the treasure.
 He hears the unusual sound again and pursues it.
 After he leaves, the captain's search partner finds the treasure.
 After looking it over, he hears Saul laugh.
 Saul then crashes in on him.
 The remaining five meet up in the cave.
 The Doctor explains that he fired his gun at Saul and was stalking him all night.

 The unusual sounds returns.
 Rose and scientist Dan stay with the treasure while the captain, the Doctor and the other man go looking for Saul.
 Saul eventually attacks Rose.
 Dan comes to help, but Saul breaks his neck.
 With all of the screaming, the three men reappear and shoot Saul dead.
 The Doctor reveals that he has been to the island before.
 On the other side of it, he left a boat and supplies.
 The captain stays with Rose and the two other men go to get the boat and some of the artifacts.
 Then Rose and the captain go inside the lighthouse.
 The captain says that Martha never wanted his brother Saul to be reported.
 The captain then goes upstairs to get some sleep but later returns bleeding.
 He mentions Michael, Saul's son, and dies.
 Then, the deformed Michael attacks Rose.
-She throws an oil lamp at Micheal and sets him on fire.
+She throws an oil lamp at Michael and sets him on fire.
 As he burns to death, the house and cave catch on fire as Saul had it rigged to.
 Rose escapes and the two surviving men leave the cave to watch the house and its dwellers burn.